-Our main support service is our online Confidential Forum, which is available 24 hours a day, 7 days a week.
+Our main support service is our online Private Forum, which is available 24 hours a day, 7 days a week.
 You can ask any question and get support from others who have been in the same situation.

 Having a support group that you can talk to openly about your cancer can really make a difference and enhance your quality of life.
 We believe it’s important to share your bladder cancer journey with other bladder cancer patients, so you can talk about your worries and fears with other people on the same cancer journey openly and in confidence.